John T. Graves: Academic lawyer

 The records of Graves's work as a jurist are twelve lectures on the law of nations, reported in the Law Times, commencing 25 April 1845, and two elaborate articles contributed to the Encyclopædia Metropolitana on Roman law and canon law.
 He was also a contributor to William Smith's Dictionary of Greek and Roman Biography and Mythology, with lives of the jurists Cato, Crassus, Drusus, Gaius, and an article on the legislation of Justinian.

-Legacy
+Collections

-For many years he collected mathematical works.
-This portion of his library, more than ten thousand books and about five thousand pamphlets he bequeathed to University College, London.
+For many years Graves collected mathematical works.
+This portion of his library, more than ten thousand books and about five thousand pamphlets, was bequeathed to University College London in 1870.
+The library, which is believed to be the largest collection of mathematical works in the UK, contains a first edition of Sir Issac Newton's Philosophiæ Naturalis Principia Mathematica.

+Notes for jurisprudence lectures given by Graves 1839–1843 are also held at University College London.